PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Breland/Shavalant.md

 - Town magewright
 - Was an apprentice to [[Aeren d'Cannith]]
 - Left [[Sharn]] to pursues life on her own

+**Jason Comley**
+- Sheriff Cromley's Brother
+- Runs a general store
+- More friendly than the Sheriff, claims to be 3x handsome.

 **Sheriff Cromley**
 - Grizzled old human, town sheriff